winglang/playground/apps/tour/src/tutorials/inflight/10-tutorial.md

 The inflight code that increments the counter is commented out in line 8.

-Please uncomment it to see the compiler error that it generates in the editor and in the Simulator window ("Variable numInvocations is not reassignable").
+Please uncomment it to see the compiler error that it generates in the editor and in the Simulator window ("Variable is not reassignable").

 #### Cannot reference mutable preflight data from inflight code